#Pandora Papers: ‘Ventures’ magazine named her one of the over 50 people in Africa who were dollar billionaires

 By GW Ngari

-By now you must have heard that former First Lady Mama Ngina Kenyatta is among the few Kenyans operating offshore accounts holding billions of shillings.
-Also in this league are her sons, President Uhuru Kenyatta and younger brother Muhoho Kenyatta and their sisters.
+By now you must have heard that former First Lady Mama Ngina Kenyatta is begging the unyielding Mountain to support Baba as Kenya’s next President come the August elections.
+The Presidency comes with state resources, big business, the Mullah.
+Actually, by now you also know Mama Ngina is among Kenyans operating billions of shillings in offshore accounts alongside her sons, President Uhuru Kenyatta and younger brother Muhoho and their sisters.

 Never mind Mama Ngina Kenyatta also draws a monthly government stipend in excess of Sh500, 000.
 Her dough is 40 percent of what her son currently trousers home a month.
 Mama Ngina is paid for being the spouse of founding President, Mzee Jomo Kenyatta-who died in August 1978 when Uhuru was still a wiry student at St Mary’s School, Nairobi.